nhachem/stitchr/README.md

 #### Move objects from a JDBC source persistence by specifying the object as a select query.

 This is supported by providing the select query in the  DataSet.query attribute and tagging the DataSet.mode as "base".
-The system will then push dpwn the query to the source JDBC persistence and return a handle to the result initialized in the runtime in session database.
+The system will then push down the query to the source JDBC persistence and return a handle to the result initialized in the runtime in session database.
 The materialization of the result to any target can be associated as well.
 ### DataSet object and Data Persistence container registration

 #### Automated Registration of a set of DataSet from a JDBC persistence source